friction2d/friction-core-plugins/README.md

 ## Contribute

 Fork and make a pull request.
-This repo is less restrictive than the main Friction repo, we also allow the use of "AI" tools if wanted.
+This repo is less restrictive than the Friction repo, we allow the use of "AI" tools.

 ## License

 **`SPDX-License-Identifier: GPL-3.0-only`**

-Plugins must also use this license.
+All plugins must use this license.